Sausage Vodka Sauce with Mafalda Pasta

 • It is absolutely delicious!

-Pasta with vodka sauce and sausage is set on a black and white checked table cloth
+A bowl of pasta with meat sauce on a black and white checked tablecloth.

 Ingredients you will need